dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-hl7rcv/README.md

                                      private key, PKCS12 by default
     --mllp2                          use MLLP Release 2 with Commit Acknowledgement Block
+    --response-delay <ms>            delay in ms returning response message.
+No delay by default.
     --sorcv-buffer <length>          set SO_RCVBUF socket option to specified value
     --sosnd-buffer <length>          set SO_SNDBUF socket option to